NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/disseminate.md

 ###        7.7.1.
 Licensing Best Practices (Digitizations of Cultural Objects)

-As described in Section 5.3, many jurisdictions do not—or soon may not—recognize an additional copyright interest in digitizations.
+As described in [Section 5.3](/identify.html#53-navigating-copyright-and-the-public-domain), many jurisdictions do not—or soon may not—recognize an additional copyright interest in digitizations.
 As a result, in many cases—although certainly not all—digitizing institutions will not have a copyright interest in the digital file that represents a cultural object.
-In light of this ambiguity, institutions should use licenses to clarify how users may make use of files included in Open Access initiatives.
+In light of this ambiguity, institutions should use licenses to clarify how users may make use of files included in Open Access initiatives.[^61]